Stock market today: Wall Street advances to set new records, as S&P 500 briefly exceeds 5,000 - ExBulletin

 In foreign stock markets, indices were mainly higher in Asia and Europe.

-Stocks rose 1.3% in Shanghai after China late Wednesday replaced its top stock regulator with an industry veteran nicknamed the Butcher Broker, analysts say, because of his record cracking down on market abuses such as insider trading.
+Stocks rose 1.3% in Shanghai after China replaced its main stock market regulator Wednesday night with an industry veteran nicknamed the Broker Butcher, analysts say, because of his ability to crack down on market abuses such as insider trading.
 Shares, however, fell 1.3% in Hong Kong.

-Beijing is struggling to support some of the world's best-performing markets this year.
+Beijing is struggling to support some of the worst performing markets in the world This year.

 |